Hiking trail

 Flat shoreline walk with views of the Valley of the Ten Peaks and Fay Glacier.
 Quieter than the Rockpile after the first 500 m.

 Busy at the dock and Rockpile end.
-Walk further down the shore to escape the crowd.
-Moraine Lake requires shuttle - no personal vehicles.
+Walk farther down the shore for a calmer section.
+Moraine Lake personal-vehicle access is generally restricted; verify official access options.

 Good for families